 Arezoo is a leading voice on women's civic and political participation.
 With more than 5 years of experience in grassroots and institutional politics, her work takes an intersectional approach to understanding the role of young women and girls in shaping Canada's political landscape and decision-making.
 Arezoo's work focuses on the intersections of sexual violence, public safety, and women’s civic engagement.

-Ally Freedman is a sixth-generation young Métis woman with roots dating back to 1812 in Red River (Manitoba); present day Winnipeg.
-A recent graduate from Carleton University, (BA Honours - Political Science with a concentration in International Relations), she is a passionate defender of Indigenous rights and equality for all peoples.
-Ally has contribute in many aspects to promote diversity and inclusion for women, Indigenous peoples, and other marginalized groups in politics.
+Ally Freedman is a young Métis woman with roots in Northern Manitoba.
+She also has Italian and Jewish ancestry.
+She has a BA Honours in Political Science with a concentration in International Relations, and is currently pursuing a Masters in Native Studies.
+She is a passionate defender of Aboriginal/Indigenous rights and equality for all peoples.
+Ally has contributed in many aspects to promote diversity and inclusion for women, Indigenous peoples, and other marginalized groups in politics.
 She is a powerful young woman who uses her voice to amplify the voices that are far too often ignored, especially the voices of Indigenous women.
-Ally was one of the 338 Daughters of the Vote and was selected to be the delegate for Ottawa Centre.
-She currently serves as the only Indigenous member on the Ottawa Youth Engagement Committee - which is a volunteer position.
+She currently serves as an Indigenous member on the Ottawa Youth Engagement Committee - which is a volunteer position.
 In that role she strives to make Ottawa a better place for youth, especially Indigenous and racialized youth.
+Throughout her many endeavors she strives to make the world, especially Ottawa, a better place for marginalized peoples.

 Yasmin has a background in public policy and city building.
 She currently works as a facilitator connecting local communities, special interests and governments to create innovative policy solutions.